MOD-Magazine/MOD-Magazine/README.md

 You can also suggest projects and articles on our [Discord](https://mod-magazine.github.io/discord), if you don't want to do any of the above roles but still want to get involved.

+If you wish to contribute, please reach out and see [CONTRIBUTING.md](./CONTRIBUTING.md)